 The event served as a launch for activities being held across the country throughout the month.
 States, tribes, territories, and communities across the nation are encouraged to host events and activities around children’s mental health throughout the month of May.

-This will be SAMHSA’s 14th annual observance of Awareness Day.
-The overall goals of this year’s Awareness Day observance are to:
+The event was SAMHSA’s 14th annual observance of Awareness Day.
+The overall goals of this year’s Awareness Day observance were to:

 - Showcase evidence-based best practices in the field of children’s mental health;

 - Encourage child-serving providers to collaborate with family and youth leaders to meet the needs of children, youth, and young adults with severe emotional disturbance and their families; and

 - Educate the public about the importance of seeking mental health services when needed.

 Additional Background Information